evmts/tevm-monorepo/apps/docs/wagmi/use-contract-read.md

 [Wagmi hook](https://wagmi.sh/react/hooks/useContractRead) for calling a read method on the contract.

 To use this hook import it directly from wagmi.
-This guide will show how to integrate it with Evmts.
+This guide will show how to integrate it with Tevm.

 For more documentation specific to useContractRead see [wagmi documentation](https://wagmi.sh/react/hooks/useContractRead)